FNNDSC/pl-mgz2imageslices/README.rst

     [-s] [--skipLabelValueList] <ListOfLabelNumbersToSkip>
     If specified as a comma separated string of label numbers, will not create directories of those label numbers.

+    [-w] [--wholeVolume] <NameOfDirectoryWithAllVolumeLabels>
+    If specified, creates a diretory called "WholeVolume" (within the outputdir) containing PNG/JPG files including all labels.

     [-h] [--help]
     If specified, show help message and exit.